Aidenclark-github/AI/Schedule.md

 - Amulya will present how she completed the IMDB activity
 - Practice activities 3 and 4
 - QnA

+### 09/08/2021 (online)
+- Discussion of accuracy on Activity 4, 5, and 6.
+- Discussion of Project Phase I (which is due the following Monday)
+- Access code for Quiz of Chapter 18

 <!--
 1. **01/28**